vtexdocs/help-center-content/docs/tutorials/en/what-are-the-internal-utms.md

 ---
-title: What are the internal UTMs utmi_cp, utmi_pc and utmi_p
+title: 'What are the internal UTMs utmi_cp, utmi_pc and utmi_p'
 id: 5Pvo8ufYWs00AUeCCEY68a
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:40.618Z